OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ***Group Play.*** This is the typical method of gameplay consisting of at least one player and a gamemaster, although many more players are common.
 This is the default mode of play.

 ***Coop Play.*** This mode is like group play but without a gamemaster.
-Here, the players share responsibility as gamemaster using as little or as much of the solo play ruleset as needed.
+Here, the players share the responsibility of being gamemaster using as little or as much of the solo play ruleset as needed.

 ***Solo Play.*** This is where a single player also acts as a gamemaster using the *Dungeon Legacy Solo Ruleset*, complete with a tableless oracle.